genpguides/genp-reddit-backup/patchmethods.md

 &amp;nbsp;

-#🐒 **Monkrus Individual / Collection** *(Simplest, but not "Safest" to an extent)*
+#🐒 **Monkrus Individual** *(Simplest, but not "Safest" to an extent)*

 ###❔ **What does it do?**

-&gt; It's similar to the previous method, but with all the work already done for you.
-It's a modified installer made by a Russian Re-Packer code-named "Monkrus", **a well regarded and trusted so far by the community**.
+&gt; It's a modified installer made by a Russian Re-Packer code-named "Monkrus", **a well regarded and trusted so far by the community**.

-&gt; Uses a re-pack of the official adobe programs, already pre-patched, and requires **no Creative Cloud or any account signed in to work (offline use)**.
+&gt; Uses a re-pack of the official adobe programs, already pre-patched, and requires **no Creative Cloud or any account signed in to work (offline use)** - It's similar to the previous method, but with all the work already done for you..

 &gt; Its as simple as downloading and installing like any other type of software.